Burwood Academy PLEx Engagement Committee (PEC)

-The PLEx Engagment Committee (PEC) meet throughout the year to continually look over all the ways that BAIL engages with PLEx and advise the Board and Academy Director.
-This helps BAIL deliver its promise to put PLEx at the heart of everything we do.
+The PLEx Engagment Committee (PEC) meet throughout the year to continually look over all the ways that BAT engages with PLEx and advise the Board and Academy Director.
+This helps BAT deliver its promise to put PLEx at the heart of everything we do.

 PEC members have lived experience of impairments such as SCI, ABI or CP.
 Several members also have post-graduate qualifications in the field of rehabilitation and have good knowledge of research processes, while others bring expertise from the fields of business, management, and disability awareness and education.
 The key attribute of PEC members is the ability to empathise with both camps – the researchers and their populations of interest.